-Thousands of Cannabis Convictions Pardoned in Massachusetts
+Thousands of Cannabis Convictions Pardoned in Maryland

 An executive order from the governor pardoned a significant number of cannabis convictions, noting the efforts to rectify harms from past cannabis policies.